![]() |

 |

-(2.11) | ||||||||||||||||||
+(2.11) | |||||||||||||||||||

-| which is the Newtonian acceleration. | |||||||||||||||||||
+| which is the value of the Newtonian acceleration for this particular position. | ||||||||||||||||||||

 |

-From the dynamic parameters of an elementary particle, its spin and its magnetic moment, and also from its relativistic behaviour it follows that a particle is built by sub-particles, called here 'basic particles', which orbit each other at the speed or light c as shown in figure 3.1. |
+From the dynamic parameters of an elementary particle, its spin and its magnetic moment, and also from its relativistic behaviour it follows that a particle is made up of two sub-particles, which we will call "basic particles" and which orbit each other at the speed of light c as shown in figure 3.1. |

 ![]() Figure 3.1: Basic Particle Model |